eu-digital-green-certificates/dgca-issuance-web/README.md

 ## About

-This repository contains the source code of the Digital Green Certificates Issuance Web Frontend.
+This repository contains the source code of the EU Digital COVID Certificate Issuance Web Frontend.

 The issuer application frontend provides a user interface that is used by the issuer to enter the necessary data for DGC issuance.